decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 An animation can be set to loop continuously by setting its `loop` property.
 If `loop:false` then the animation will be called only once when activated.

+The `weight` property allows a single model to carry out multiple animations at once, calculating a weighted average of all the movements involved in the animation.
+The value of `weight` determines how much importance the given animation will be given.

 ### Free libraries for 3D models

 Instead of building your own 3d models, you can also download them from several free or paid libraries.